mhm-ufz/mHM/INSTALL.md

 section 'Specific setups' then helps to adjust the commands for a build on the specific system.

-The section 'Installation' then is a step by step guide to install mHM in the command line.
+The section 'Installation' then is a step-by-step guide to install mHM in the command line.

 Dependencies: